 The summit is broad and rounded but falls off steeply in every direction, including drops of roughly 4,000-foot south to the West Fork of Rapid River and 4,800 feet east to the main fork of Rapid River.
 The Bridge Creek Basin, which separates the mountain from the main Seven Devils peaks, is a 1,400- to 3,000-foot drop from the summit of Cannon Ball Mountain.
 USGS Heavens Gate

 Access and Routes

 Saddle Camp, Class 1

-Take Highway 95 to Riggins, which is 153 miles north of Boise and 118 miles south of Lewiston, Idaho.
-At the southernmost end of Riggins and south of the Forest Service Riggins Office, look for a large brown recreational sign for Seven Devils and Heavens Gate.
+Take US-95 to Riggins, which is 153 miles north of Boise and 118 miles south of Lewiston, Idaho.
+At the southernmost end of Riggins (and south of the Forest Service Office in Riggins), look for a large brown recreational sign for Seven Devils and Heavens Gate.
 This is FSR-517.
 Turn west on FSR-517 and follow it for about 9.2 miles to FSR-2109.
 This road is on a hairpin curve and may be gated from mid-Fall to early Summer.

 Windy Gap, Class 2

 Another option to the summit is to continue on FSR-517 (i.e., not turning onto FSR-2109) to where the road crosses over the southeast flank of the Heavens Gate mass.
 This obvious aspect change is about 15 miles up from US-95 or about 1 mile east of the Windy Saddle Campground.
 Here, find plenty of parking and a spectacular view of the Tower Of Babel to the southwest.
 From here, descend the ridge for an 880-foot drop over 1 mile to Scott Saddle and continue on the main ridge to the summit.